FIT Files Structure

 Code Example:

-Cycling (Examples/Apps/Cycling/)
+Cycling (Examples/Apps/Cycling/)

-Sport Type: FIT_SPORT_CYCLING
+Sport Type: Sport::Cycling

 Identical to Running except sport type.
 All record variants, battery fields, and session fields are the same.